 Queen of the Hills Projects, Lemhi County, Idaho USA

 The Morning Glory and Queen of the Hills projects are situated in Lemhi County, Idaho, USA, approximately 4 miles northwest of the town of Salmon, Idaho, where mineralization was first discovered in the 1890’s.
 The Company has a 100% interest in the Morning Glory Project mineral claims and an option over the Queen of the Hills Project claims with prospects for gold and silver.

 The Queen of the Hills property encompasses three known gold-bearing quartz veins.
 The Queen vein supported an underground mining operation during the late 1800’s to early 1900’s, and most recently on a small scale during the mid 1980’s.
 About 75,000 ounces of gold were reported to have been produced from this vein, and workings were developed on five levels to a depth of 400 feet (125 meters).
 The average grades of gold production were between 0.25 – 0.5 oz. per ton.

 Previous work on the properties included property wide reconnaissance surveys, soil sampling programs, geophysical surveys, preliminary trenching, and old mine workings rehabilitation.
 During the 1995 and 1996 exploration seasons 23 reverse circulation drill holes were completed on Morning Glory.
 A soil survey conducted in 1992 suggests the Queen vein may be auriferous over at least 2,400 ft (750 meters).

-The Company also has a 100% lease option on certain additional mineral claims located in the same area.
 A total of US$45,900 has been paid to date to the optionor of the Queen of the Hills claims.
 To exercise the option, the Company must pay a total purchase price of US$1,000,000 including the advance annual minimum royalty payments.

 The Morning Glory and Queen of the hills claims remain in good standing.